 - Many tire manufacturers advise motorcycle riders to replace the tires when the tread depth reaches a level of 2/32 inches.
 This advice has logic behind it and can be followed.
 You can also keep a watch on the TWI (tread wear indicator) markings on the tires.

 - If your motorcycle tires become five years old but physically look fine, take the advice of a tire technician.
 The tire technician may advise you to use them for some more time.

-- When you purchase new tires, carefully verify the warranty terms of the tire manufacturer and select the tire that is beneficial to you.
+- When you purchase new tires, carefully verify the warranty terms of the tire manufacturer.

 Do you want to know when you should change your motorcycle tires then please go through this article “when should I change my motorcycle tires?”.